SamMackrill/gw2-alternator/README.md

 [Google Doc](https://docs.google.com/spreadsheets/d/1wrKWp_2dLXHZrtC2WtUN2d-j0Z8Fl4EqnV_mO9Up72E/edit?usp=sharing)

 ### GW2 API Key
- * Given a GW2 API key then Laurels and Mystic Coins will be counted (includes an estimate from unclaimed reward chests)
+ * Given a GW2 API key then Laurels and Mystic Coins will be counted (excludes any from unclaimed reward chests, max 4)
    * Account/Inventories/Characters/Wallet

  ![Create Key](images/api_create.png)

 ### VPN
- * If you create manual VPN configurations in Windows then alternator can be configured these automatically
+ * If you create manual VPN configurations in Windows then alternator can be configured to use these automatically
    * Ensure that the connection is a static IP or restricted to 255.255.255.0 subnet (for smooth GW2 authentication)
+     * Windows stores them here: %APPDATA%\Microsoft\Network\Connections\Pbk\rasphone.pbk
+     * They are found using the search pattern in settings
    * [Shark VPN instructions](https://support.surfshark.com/hc/en-us/articles/360003144894-How-to-set-up-an-IKEv2-connection-manually-on-Windows-)
      * [Mighty Teapot Referral](http://surfshark.deals/MightyTeapot)